Supporting children and young people with autism spectrum disorder (ASD)

 Inclusive Education website

-- information about ASD
+- information about Autism

 - how to identify needs and strengths, and access support

-- how to support key areas of learning and well-being: communication, social interaction, thinking, and positive behaviour
+- how to support key areas of learning and wellbeing (communication, social interaction, thinking, and positive behaviour)

-SE Online website
+TKI SE Online website

-Read ASD: a resource for educators(external link) (external website).
+- Autism: a resource for educators(external link)

 Professional learning for people supporting students with autism